TelemetryDeck/KotlinSDK/README.md

 - Do not retain a strong reference to the application context or the TelemetryDeck client instance.
 - You can use `WeakReference<TelemetryDeck>` if you need to be able to call the TelemetryDeck at a later time.

-To use your custom provider, register it using the `TelemetryDeck.Builder` :
+To use your custom provider, register it by calling `addProvider` using the `TelemetryDeck.Builder` :

 ```kotlin
 val builder = TelemetryDeck.Builder()